IJustinChan/Monthly-Budget-Tracker/README.md

 # Monthly Budget Tracker

 A Java desktop and terminal application for tracking monthly income and expenses.
 Users can manage their budget through either a Java Swing graphical interface or a terminal-based interface.
-Budget data can be saved and loaded using JSON.
+The monthly budget data can be saved and loaded using JSON.

 The application also includes a hypothetical budgeting feature in the terminal interface, allowing users to test potential income and expense changes without modifying their actual budget.